 Are potato starch and potato flour the same?

-Potato starch is made from the starch extracted from potatoes, then dried to form a very fine white powder.
-When using it it's easy to end up with a fine white cloud of starch in the air if you're not careful when transferring from bag to utensil.
+Potato starch is made from the starch extracted from potatoes then dried to form a very fine white powder.
+When using potato startch it's easy to end up with a fine white cloud of starch in the air if you're not careful when transferring from bag to utensil.
 It is naturally wheat free and gluten free.

-Potato starch is ideal for thickening things like soups, sauces, gravy etc. It has a neutral taste, and is excellent for using in wheat/gluten free baking as it has good binding characteristics.
+Potato starch is ideal for thickening recipes like soups, sauces, gravy etc. It has a neutral taste and is excellent for using in wheat/gluten free baking as it has good binding characteristics.
 It also turns clear after heating, making it ideal for transparent sauces.

 Potato flour is made from whole, dehydrated potatoes.
-It is a heavy, cream coloured flour, as well as being naturally wheat free and gluten free.
+It is a heavy, cream coloured flour and naturally wheat free and gluten free.

-Potato flour, like the starch, is also ideal for thickening things like soups, sauces, gravy etc. It works well in wheat/gluten free cooking as it holds water in baked goods, giving them a moister texture.
-It does impart the flavour of potatoes, but it is not overpowering or unpleasant.
+Potato flour, like potato starch, is also ideal for thickening recipes like soups, sauces, gravy etc. It works well in wheat/gluten free cooking as it holds water in baked goods giving them a moister texture.
+It does impart the flavour of potatoes, but it's not generally overpowering or unpleasant.

 If you use potato flour where potato starch is required in a recipe then your baking will turn out hard, unrisen, and nothing like the recipe intended.
 Therefore a wheat/gluten free kitchen should always keep both the flour and starch on hand.
 Keep them in the freezer, double wrapped, and they will maintain their freshness for a long time, potato flour does not have a very long shelf life otherwise.